 Singel 7 is sometimes touted as the city’s narrowest house.
-But this is not really true as this house expands to a roomy 3 metres at the other end on the alley behind.
-However, Singel 7 definitely has the narrowest facade at 1.05 metres in width.
-This is said to be an early example of creative tax avoidance as houses were taxed on how wide they were on the canal side in those days.
+But this is not really true as this house expands to a regular 3 window width at the other end on the alley behind.
+However, the doorway at Singel 7 is certainly narrow at 1.05 metres in width.
+This is said to be an early example of creative tax avoidance as houses were allegedly taxed on how much canal frontage they had.

 Kloveniersburgwal is home to another narrow house, this one is 2.44 metres wide and expands at the rear behind a neighbouring property to about 6 metres wide, so clearly not in the running for the narrowest house title.